Catrobat/diary-survey-bot/README.md

 scheduled through out that day.
 Within those question-blocks are the questions with a bunch of meta information that is explained later.

-Currently there is support for englisch, german, french and spanish, but with little python knowledge you will be able to add/remove other languages.
+Currently there is support for english, german, french and spanish, but with little python knowledge you will be able to add/remove other languages.
 For every language create a file with the name format **question_set_en.json** (en/de/es/fr) and place those files in the